ADB's Work in Afghanistan

 Paid-in capital subscription:

-Afghanistan was a founding member of ADB in 1966 and has since been supported by the bank over two periods.
+Afghanistan was a founding member of the Asian Development Bank (ADB) in 1966 and has since been supported by the bank over two periods.

 View of downtown Mazar-e-Sharif Afghanistan

-Since 1966 until the end of December 2019, ADB has committed $4,911.86 million in grants and provided $107.5 million in technical assistance to Afghanistan.
-These amounts include ADB-administered cofinancing as well.
-Cumulative lending totals $967.1 million.
+Since 1966, ADB has committed almost $5.39 billion in grants and provided $120.4 million in technical assistance to Afghanistan.
+These amounts include ADB-administered cofinancing.
+Cumulative lending totals $977.1 million.